 The Kazakhs are an extremely hospitable people.
 If you come to a Kazakh home unexpected you will be received as if you had been invited.
-Since early childhood principles of respect of guests and older people as well as peacefulness and tolerance are instilled in every Kazakh and these are the national features of Kazakh culture and tradition.
+Since early childhood principles of respect of guests and older people as well as peacefulness and tolerance are instilled in every Kazakh and these are the national features of Kazakh culture and traditions.
 This is why Kazakhstan didn't have any significant national or religious conflicts in its history.
 Traditionally every guest is offered dishes of national Kazakh cuisine at the dastarkhan (the low table) in a yurt.

 It is easily taken apart (it is said that a Kazakh woman can do it in half an hour) and carried on horses and camels.
 The yurt consists of three main elements: an extensible trellis base (the kerege), a dome made of poles (the uyk) and a round top (the shanyrak).